vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 This variant is the implementation recommended by Jon SKeet on StackOverflow, and is superior to the XOR variant when using HashSets in the worst-case scenario.

 Use this, honestly its gold.
+GOLD I SAY!
 Theres also another great variant Jon posts which he takes from a Java book.

 ## Case 5: tailored GetHashCode
-Case 4 is great, like, really great.
+Case 4 is great (like, really great).

 But if YOU know YOUR exact scenario, and the exact data being put into the HashSet, you have a special opportunity where its possible to write a `GetHashCode` implementation tailored to your specific data to maximize your bucket distribution efficiency.